tomaskala/website/content/posts/cryptopals-set-5.md

 We see that both end up with the same value.

 Essentially, the server's public key `B` becomes simply the Diffie-Hellman public key corresponding to its private key `b`.
 That way, it loses any dependency on the client's password through `v`.
-This is the flaw that allows a MITM attacker to recalculate the client's hash `M1` from an arbitrary password, this being able to launch a dictionary attack.
+This is the flaw that allows a MITM attacker to recalculate the client's hash `M1` from an arbitrary password, thus being able to launch a dictionary attack.
 It works like this:

 The attacker deploys a fake server with an arbitrary (but fixed) private key `b`, its corresponding public key `B`, and a salt value `salt`.
 When the client calls the fake server's `exchange` endpoint, the server stores the client's public key `A`.
 Similarly, when the `validate` endpoint is called, the client's hash `M1` is stored.